grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 i bought another pair of chloe boots 🫣 why ... bc they are really nice 😍 and i wanted them, and im so bored 😇

 pydata gave me some better ideas on what i should be spending my time on. i took notes, i have a spreadsheet of stuff i want to learn and how

+i found some rust things to keep me busy

 | Things I can’t talk about here | Why                                                                                                                                                                              |
 | ------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |